Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 ## footer
 - The footer shows links for the social networks in the center.
-- The footes maintains the same hover effect as the navigation bar for consistency.
+- The footer maintains the same hover effect as the navigation bar for consistency.
 - The links are in the for of Icons of each relevant link as well as the name of the link.
 - The links contain a hoover effect feature that when hoover over this links change color to the relevant links **Blue** for Twitter , **Red** for Youtube , **Yellow** for Instagram and **Aqua** for Facebook.

 <img src="catwalk/css/images/Screenshot-footer.png" alt="Screenshot-footer">

-## The Header - Aboutpage
+## The Header - About page
 - The **About** page shows a h2 headder indicating what this current site is about with a background image displaying three guys wearing white t-shirts, making it misterious yet, appealing to the eye .
 I have choosen this image to avoid distraction from the main text.
 - The header has a zoom effect with the page is visited.